Wills, Trusts & Probate

 Frequently Asked Questions About Testamentary Trusts in Coachella

-What is the main advantage of a testamentary trust?
+What are the main advantages of a testamentary trust for Coachella families?

 How does a testamentary trust differ from a living trust?

-Is probate required for a testamentary trust?
+Is probate always required for testamentary trusts in California?

 How long does it take to set up a testamentary trust?